 How To Make Tamales: A Beginner’s Guide

-Chances are you’ve probably had a tamale or two…or three during the holiday season.
-For many Southern Californian families with Latin heritage, it’s a tradition to gather around the kitchen with family and prepare dozens of sweet and savory tamales.
-And if you’re new to tamale making, starting can be quite intimidating.
-But we’ve got you covered, we’re listing out everything you need to know from soaking your corn husks to folding and steaming them.
-Here’s your beginner’s guide to making homemade tamales.
+For many families with Latin heritage, it’s a tradition to gather around the kitchen with family and prepare dozens of sweet and savory homemade tamales.
+If you’re new to tamale making, starting can be quite intimidating, but we’re here to help you!
+Read our easy-to-follow Tamale Making Guide to learn about this fun process..

 Corn husks can’t be used right out of the bag.
 They need to be soaked in hot water for at least 1 hour prior to tamale making so they don’t crack when you fold them.
-Just fill a large container with hot water and submerge the corn husks by placing a heavy weight bowl on top to keep them under the water.
+Just fill a large container with hot water and submerge the corn husks by placing a heavy weight bowl on top.
 Corn husks should be much softer and easier to fold once they’re ready.
-You can keep the corn husks in the water the entire time you’re preparing tamales to keep them soft and moist.
+You can keep the corn husks in water, to keep them soft and moist, while you’re preparing your masa.

-Masa is a main ingredient in tamales and it’s important to have enough prepared on hand.
-If you’re making your own masa mixture, we recommend picking up a few bags of Maseca.
+Masa is the main ingredient in tamales and it’s important to have plenty on hand.
+If you’re making your own masa mixture, we recommend picking up a few bags of Maseca masa mix.

 Serving Size: Makes approximately 16 tamales, considered 1 batch.